-Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water sources in the Arlington Acres System have a low susceptibility to potential contamination.
+Connecticut's Department of Public Health (DPH) states in its Source Water Assessment Report that the public drinking water sources for the Cedar Heights System have a low-to-moderate-to-high susceptibility to potential contamination, and the source for the Indian Springs System has a moderate susceptibility.
 To read the DPH report, visit www.ct.gov/dph.